ZahrizhalAli/calGPT/README.md

 # calGPT: LLaMa Fine-tune Medical Chatbot

-## Usecase
+## Usecase 🎯
-This Chatbot is currently covering the Medical Field and not limited to any other use case as well, so feel free to use your custom dataset for your own use case
+This Chatbot is currently covering the Medical Field and not limited to any other use case as well, so feel free to use your custom dataset for your own use case.

-## Tech Stack
+## Tech Stack ⚒
+* Python
+* Chainlit
+* FAISS
+* Langchain

 Model Used
 * LLaMa 7b HuggingFace